 Based on the kinematics discussed above, we now define the relevant Cauchy-Green tensors and the strain tensors corresponding to each tangent map.
 The right and the left Cauchy-Green tensors are defined as:

-The Cauchy-Green tensors act as a metric in the corresponding configurations of the body.
-Now, the Green strain tensor and the Almansi-Hamel strain tensors corresponding to the associated deformation gradient can be defined as
+The Cauchy-Green tensors act as metrics in the corresponding configurations of the body.
+Now, the Green strain tensor and the Almansi-Hamel strain tensors corresponding to the associated tangent maps can be defined as

-Our proposed kinematic framework for fiber-reinforced laminated composites is now ready for their applications in the characterization of damage next.
+Our proposed kinematic framework for fiber-reinforced laminated composites is now ready for their applications in the characterization of damage.